barumau/PanGlobish/eng/G_V.md

 ## Time

-Panglobish does not have grammatical markers for tense i.e. a verb's position in time (past, present, or future).
+Panglo does not have grammatical markers for tense i.e. a verb's position in time (past, present, or future).
 Ordinary expressions of time,
 such as **laste dei** (yesterday), **neste dei** (tomorrow), and **nau** (now), can be used for telling when exactly something happened.

-Panglobish does have grammatical words for expressing temporal aspects.
+Panglo does have grammatical words for expressing temporal aspects.
 Aspects describe how an event can be viewed in relation to other events in time.

 - The progressive aspect (**is**) indicates an event that is ongoing.